-If the Local Authority (usually referred to as Children’s Services) are asking parents to sign a Section 20 Agreement, it means that you are agreeing to your child/children to live elsewhere for a period of time.
+If Children’s Services are asking you to sign a Section 20 Agreement, it means that they want you to agree to your child/children living elsewhere for a period of time.
 This will often be a foster care placement, which means that your child is being looked after by the Local Authority, or this may be with a family member or friend.

 A Section 20 Agreement is not a Court Order, and there is no involvement from the Courts at this stage.

 Signing a Section 20 Agreement does not give the Local Authority Parental Responsibility over your child/children.

 - Do I have to sign a Section 20 Agreement?
 No. If you are being asked to do so, you should seek legal advice as soon as possible, to ensure that you fully understand the terms and implications of what you are going to be signing and what the plan is for your child/children.
 Our experienced Child Law Solicitors here at Hatch Brenner are happy to advise you on this.

 - What happens next?
 Once the Section 20 Agreement is signed, there should then be regular review meetings.
 There should be a Child Review Meeting usually within one month, then another one in three months, and then another in six months’ time.